 On more than one occasion it seems he pondered which call he would answer.
 ‘The cast iron logic of paint’6 would prevail – as foreshadowed in a letter to the Reeds after he left Heide wherein he stated ‘Painting has become a fairly quite thing for me now.
 Apparently my life is to be bound up with it for good and all and once you know this it brings a quietitude which can wait its time.’7 But poetry underpinned all his painting; ‘In every case though, the urgent, physical need to work was essentially poetic in its origins, reminding us that, lying behind the apparently casual façade so many of these works seems to present to the world, there is an intense emotionalism, one which, on closer inspection, stops us in our tracks.’8 Ut pictura poesis.9

 In this piece however it is not intended to examine the influence of literature on Nolan’s life and work.
 For those seeking such an exposition, the chapter ‘Nolan and Literature’ in Rosenthal’s monograph10 examines this is some detail.
 Rather it is intended here to do little more than gather together in one location, illustrations of the many books for which Nolan either designed covers, or which were designed using his works.
 The gathering does not include Nolan covers on material originating from within the Arts community per se such as exhibition catalogues, gallery catalogues, auction house catalogues, monographs or examinations of the Kelly paintings such as those by Robert Melville in 196411 and Andrew Sayers in 2002.12 Many of the books listed have also been illustrated by Nolan, however the gathering does not include three books he illustrated but which do not have his cover design or illustrations.13 Paradoxically, two of these, Paradise Garden and The Children’s Crusade, contain works which – along with those in The Darkening Ecliptic – are probably his most significant book illustrations.
-The covers commence in 1943 with what can be seen as a Wimmera landscape rotated to form a portrait for Max Harris’ novel The Vegetative Eye.14 They total over 70 and there may well be more – I thought the list complete when in the 50s.
+The covers commence in 1943 with what can be seen as a Wimmera landscape rotated to form a portrait for Max Harris’ novel The Vegetative Eye.14 They total almost 80 and there may well be more – I thought the list complete when in the 50s.
 Please advise if you know of any omissions.15

 Images of all covers are gathered under various category headings.
 This is followed by a chronological listing of titles with links to images.